FransiskusAgapa/AITypingAssistantPredictorApp/README.md

 This is a simple Python project that predicts the **next word** as a user types.
 It's powered by a small language model (GPT2-small) and shows how natural language processing (NLP) works in real-time typing applications.
 As a fun stretch goal, the assistant can also suggest an emoji based on the **sentiment** of your typed sentence.

-This project is designed to show key software and AI skills, making it a great fit for roles like Google's Software Engineering Early Career position.

 ---

 ## Why this app?